Miragon/miranum-docs/docs/components/miranum-connect/hexagonal-architecture.md

 Domain objects have no external dependencies.
 They provide an API through which use cases can be executed.

 Since domain objects have no dependencies on other layers of the application, changes in other layers do not affect them.
 They can be evolved independently of dependencies.
-This exemplifies the Single Responsibility Principle\footnote{The Single Responsibility Principle, mentioned by Robert C. Martin in his paper "Design Principles and Design Patterns," is one of the main principles for clean software architecture \cite{RobertC.Martin}} which states that components should have only one reason to change.
+This exemplifies the Single Responsibility Principle.
+The Single Responsibility Principle, mentioned by Robert C. Martin in his paper "Design Principles and Design Patterns" is one of the main principles for clean software architecture which states that components should have only one reason to change.
 For our domain object, that reason is a change in business requirements.

 With a single responsibility, domain objects can be developed without considering external dependencies.
-This ability for evolution makes the hexagonal architecture style suitable for the application of Domain-Driven Design (DDD)\footnote{DDD is an approach to software development that places the business logic and requirements, represented by a conceptual model, at the center of design and implementation of the software \cite{Evans.2019}}.
+This ability for evolution makes the hexagonal architecture style suitable for the application of Domain-Driven Design (DDD).
+DDD is an approach to software development that places the business logic and requirements, represented by a conceptual model, at the center of design and implementation of the software.

 ## Use Cases
 Use cases can be seen as abstract descriptions of user interactions with software.
 In the context of the hexagonal architecture, they are established as primary elements in the codebase.